New entries on the bottom.

 - Can you give a source on that last part?
 Specifically the coma-like state and lack of experiencing pain?
 That doesn't seem to match up with what we know about Fermet and Czes (to name the most blatant example).
 If anything, the fact that their cells return to default would seem to mean that their nerves can't desensitize— meaning that immortals are stuck at whatever physical pain threshold they had when they were made immortal.

-What's the deal with Ennis?
+- What's the deal with Ennis?
 She was created from the imperfect version of the immortality formula, yet she doesn't decay or age after Szilard gets eaten by Firo.
-Was she modified in some way, or is her homonculus nature keeping her young?
+Was she modified in some way, or is her homunculus nature keeping her young?

-- After Szilard developed the incomplete forumla, he found that by mixing his cells with other material, and then using the elixir on it, it would reset those cells default state allowing the cells to remain instead of trying to come back.
-The first 4 homoculi were made out of only Szilard's cells and he figured it was because of that they kept betraying him, so for Ennis, he captured a women and used her to get raw female materials to create Ennis, mixing in his immortal cells and then exposing her to the incomplete formula to define her default state.
+- After Szilard developed the incomplete formula, he found that by mixing his cells with other material, and then using the elixir on it, it would reset those cells default state allowing the cells to remain instead of trying to come back.
+The first 4 homunculi were made out of only Szilard's cells and he figured it was because of that they kept betraying him, so for Ennis, he captured a women and used her to get raw female materials to create Ennis, mixing in his immortal cells and then exposing her to the incomplete formula to define her default state.
 However, he could still force them to return, which would result in every cell of her body tearing themselves apart and regenerating over and over until the bonds finally severed completely. (according to Elmer, the body's default state can change over time, such as being critically injured just before you became immortal, you could eventually heal back...but it would take decades of agony as your ideal state and current state fought against each other and your wounds were being constantly healed and torn apart over and over).